 The Kundalini awakening and its union with one is connected with the entire brain.
 Your brain has ten major areas that link with Kundalini.
 Out of these ten, only one is active and the rest nine are inactive.
 Everything you do and speak comes from that one-tenth part of the brain.
 The other areas lie dormant present in the frontal section of the brain.

 These dormant areas are so due to the lack of energy.
 The active area works using the energies obtained from Ida and Pingala Nadis.
-The rest nine relies solely on Pingala.
+The rest nine rely solely on Pingala.
 Pingala provides life and Ida provides consciousness.
 If a man fails to think correctly and make reasonable decisions, then his prana shakti (vital energy) is active, but not manas shakti (mental energy).
-This means, your silent areas have a vital energy, but not mental energy.
+This means, your silent areas have vital energy, but not mental energy.

 Activating the dormant brain

 You know the feelings of fear, anxiety, and passion.
 Also, you can alter these feelings as per your will.
 But how can you alter the state of the dormant areas?
 To do this, you need to awake Sushumna Nadi and push the energy upwards to your brain.
 For this, you need to practice pranayama correctly and regularly over a long period of time.

 In kundalini yoga, it is discovered different parts of the brain are connected with different chakras.
 Consider this, to turn on an electric lamp, you use a switch rather than touching the lamp itself.
 Similarly, for awakening the brain, you don’t hit it directly.
 You have to use the switches made exclusively for different areas of your brain.
 These switches are present as chakras within your body.